asmodeus812/elearning/java-se-study/java-ocp/3-generics-and-collections.md

 ## Generics

-The general syntax of defining generics and generic types is to wrap around any non primitive type in angle brackets such as `<GenericType>`.
-The `GenericType` name is just a placeholder which the compiler uses during compile time to make sure that the correct type defined by the user when the generic is used is correctly matched up against the definition of the generic type.
-This is important, since the entire generic feature in Java works in compile time, once the class is compiled by the compiler the actual generic type information is erased away.
+The general syntax of defining generics and generic types is to wrap around any non primitive type in angle brackets such as `<T>`.
+The `T` name is just a placeholder which the compiler uses during compile time to replace with the actual type declared by the user when a generic type is instantiated, it is matched against the actual definition of the type, mostly to make sure that type adheres to the API and generic rules (e.g. T extends K, T super K), since the entire generic feature in Java works in compile time, once the class is compiled by the compiler the actual generic type information is erased away.
 This is different than how some other languages implement generics, however this was done to keep backwards compatibility with older versions of the language and avoid introducing breaking changes at such a fundamental level.

 ```java
 // this is how the declaration of a generic type looks like, note that the `T` type is simply a placeholder, which is